Filings begin for April election

-There are three positions open for the St. Francois County 911 Board: at-large, district 1 and district 2.
-Ron Bockenkamp has filed for at-large while Mark Allen has filed for District 1 and James "Jebo" Bullock has filed for District 2.

-No one has filed for the St. Francois County Ambulance District Board.
+Dec.
+11 marked the beginning of filing for the April municipal election.

-In Fredericktown, there will be an election of one alderman in each of Ward I, Ward II, and Ward III.
-Incumbents Rick Polete in Ward II, and Loretta in Ward III filed on Tuesday along with Kevin Jones for Ward III.
+In the City of Fredericktown, there will be an election of one alderman in each of Ward I, Ward II, and Ward III.
+Incumbent Rick Polete filed in Ward II.
+Incumbent Loretta Brown and Kevin Jones both filed in Ward III.

 The Fredericktown School District has two positions open on its board in this election.
 Two candidates filed Tuesday morning.
 They are incumbents Kent Marler and Leo Francis.